-Although it's very professionally operated, the O'Flynn family insist that this romantic spot is not an hotel and - even if there is an 18-hole golf course with clubhouse in the grounds - the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.
+Although it's very professionally operated, the O'Flynn family insist that this romantic spot is not an hotel and the gentle rhythms of life around the country house and gardens ensure that the atmosphere is kept decidedly low-key.

 Day rooms are elegantly furnished in classic country house style, with lots of comfortable seating areas and open fires.